nddpj00/toolshare/README.md

 #### Icons

 - [Font Awesome 6.3.0](https://fontawesome.com/)
-    - These where used throughout the site. including  the navigation icons, the increment/decrement icons and social icons.
+    - These were used throughout the site. including the navigation icons, the increment/decrement icons and the social icons.